Gorilla Trekking Permit

 - Binoculars (optional)

-- Light snacks/lunch for longer treks2.
+- Light snacks/lunch for longer treks.

 Best Times to Visit